-According to a recent study published in the Archives of Sexual Behavior, the large general social survey (GSS) found that American adults had sex about nine fewer times per year
+According to a 2017 study published in the Archives of Sexual Behavior, the large general social survey (GSS) found that American adults had sex about nine fewer times per year

 in the early 2010s than they did in the late 1990s, a decline that wasn't explained by longer work hours or increased use of pornography.

 The GSS is a project of the independent research organization NORC at the University of Chicago, with principal funding from the National Science Foundation.

 Although it's not entirely clear what is behind this dip, theories about the potential causes abound.
 For instance, people are having children later in life, which may make them too tired for sex.

 "A lot of parents feel like they've already done about 50 things they didn't want to do that day, like getting up at dawn, dealing with their child's tantrums.
 Adding sex to the menu just seems like too much," said Samantha Lutz, a psychologist.
 "So we turn to things like Netflix to unwind, which leads to immediate gratification with zero energy expended."